ovska/FlameCsv/docs/docs/source-generator.md

 ## Enum Converter Generator

 @"FlameCsv.Attributes.CsvEnumConverterAttribute`2" can be used to generate extremely performant enum converters that are essentially hyper-optimized hand-written implementations specific to the enum.
+The implementations use @"System.Runtime.CompilerServices.Unsafe" and @"System.Runtime.InteropServices.MemoryMarshal" to avoid allocations and optimize for performance, and they are fuzz-tested to ensure correctness.

 Simply apply the attribute to a `partial class`.
-The generated converter supports parsing and formatting numbers, enum names, @"System.Runtime.Serialization.EnumMemberAttribute", and case-insensitive parsing of both UTF-16 and UTF-8 data.
-The generator correctly handles oddities such as surrogates and non-ASCII data, such as emojis.
+The generated converter supports parsing and formatting numbers, enum names,
+@"System.Runtime.Serialization.EnumMemberAttribute", and case-insensitive parsing of both UTF-16 and UTF-8 data.
+The converter also correctly handles oddities on both UTF-8 and UTF-16, such as surrogates and non-ASCII data (emojis).

 ```cs
 [CsvEnumConverter<char, DayOfWeek>]